-GRELL showed improved performance over most of the domain as shown in Figure 3 nevertheless, it showed worst results over the subtropical high over the Pacific Ocean and regions where transient system dominate (see day 21).
+GRELL showed improved performance over most of the domain as shown in Figure 3 nevertheless, showed improved the subtropical high over the Pacific Ocean and regions where transient dominate (see day 21).

+oominate (see aay 21).
 In general, the analyses generated by the GLETKF using both GRELL and KUO schemes are satisfactory on low and high levels.
 Those analyses were able to reproduce the main sinoptic events during the studied period (Figs 4 and 5).
 Errors are found also in the Andes mountains where NCEP analysis show a upper air warm high pressure system.
 For the Bolivian High, the KOU scheme showed the least values of pressure when compared to GRELL scheme and the NCEP analysis itself.